ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Claims Comparison  {#sec-compare-claims}

-#### Comparison of measurement-values-map {#sec-match-one-codepoint}
+#### Comparison of claim-values-map {#sec-match-one-codepoint}

-This section describes the algorithm used to compare the `measurement-values-map` codepoints of an ECT with another ECT.
+This section describes the algorithm used to compare the `claim-values-map` codepoints of an ECT with another ECT.
 The comparison algorithm performed depends on the value of the codepoint being compared.

 [^issue] https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/203

-If the `measurement-values-map` value has an associated CBOR tag, the comparison algorithm should comprehend the structure identified by the CBOR tag.
+If the `claim-values-map` value has an associated CBOR tag, the comparison algorithm should comprehend the structure identified by the CBOR tag.

 If the Verifier does not recognize a CBOR tag value then the value MUST NOT match.